 Me: “Christopher, do you want squishy little pillows of happiness for dinner?”

-All done and ready for some gravy, sauce, oil and garlic or just plain old butter.
-This time around I ladled some vodka pasta sauce on them.
+All done and ready for some topping like red gravy, oil and garlic or just plain butter.
+When I first published this recipe, I put vodka pasta sauce on my gnocchi.
 Yum.

 - 2 tablespoons parmesan cheese

 - Fill a medium stockpot half way with water, salt it and boil on high heat

 - In a large bowl, combine ricotta cheese, flour, parmesan cheese and salt

 - With either a spoon or your hands, mix ingredients well.
 Dough should be a little sticky and not dry.

 - Sprinkle flour on a pastry board or counter.
 Be sure to add enough so you can roll the gnocchi dough into snakes without trouble.